 How long will the study last?
 Your child’s participation in the study will last for about 12 months.
 It is possible that the Administration for Children and Families may extend the study for 6 more months.
 If that happens, your child’s participation in the study could be about 18 months.

 Will all youth in the study get into the <<Name of TLP>>?
 No. Some youth who agree to be in the study will get into this program.
 But some will not.
 Who gets into the program is decided by chance, like flipping a coin.
 A computer will “flip the coin” so that everyone is treated fairly.
 This means that the staff at <<Name of TLP>> do not choose who gets into the program.
 If the computer does not select your child for the program, your child will get a list of other services in the community to help him or her.
-Your child can re-apply to the <<Name of TLP>> when he or she is done with the study in about 12 to 18 months.
+If the computer does not select your child for the program, your child will not be offered a TLP bed at <<Name of TLP>> and your child will not be eligible to enroll at other TLPs, <<including Name of Nearby TLP>>.
+Your child can re-apply to the <<Name of TLP>> <<or apply to the Name of Nearby TLP>>when he or she is done with the study in about 12 to 18 months.

 Does my child have to be in the study?
 No. Being in the study is completely up to you and your child.
 This means you and your child get to decide if your child wants to be in the study or not.
 It also means your child can decide to quit the study at any time.
 If your child decides to leave the study in the future, it is okay.
 Leaving the study will not harm your child in any way or result in the loss of services, including services provided by <<Name of TLP>>.

 What will my child be asked to do if he or she is in the study?
 All youth who agree to be in the study will be asked to take 3 surveys and 2 short contact updates.
 Everything is done online.
 Even if your child does not get into the <<Name of TLP>>, we will still ask your child to do the surveys and contact updates.
-The survey and contact updates take different amounts of time – anywhere from 5 minutes to 45 minutes.
+The survey and contact updates take different amounts of time.
+The surveys take about 45 minutes, and contact updates take about 10 minutes.
 If the study is extended, your child may be asked after 15 months and 18 months for an additional contact update and survey.

 Does my child receive anything for completing the surveys and contact updates?
 Each time your child finishes a survey or online contact update, he or she will get an electronic gift card (e-gift card) to Amazon.com to thank him or her for their time.
 Your child can get up to a total of $120 in e-gift cards to Amazon.com if he or she completes all the surveys and contact updates.
 For the first two surveys, your child will get a $30 e-gift card for each survey.
 For the last survey, at the end of the study, your child will get a $40 e-gift card.
 Each time your child completes a contact update, he or she will get a $10 e-gift card.
 Your child will receive additional e-gift cards if the study is extended.